TRACC delivers over 200% ROI for Can-Pack in Eastern Europe

 Flagship Polish company Can-Pack S.A. has cemented its position as the largest and most innovative packaging manufacturer in Central and Eastern Europe.
-The implementation of CCI’s TRACC Integrative Improvement System played a significant role in its transition to a world class manufacturing organisation.
+The implementation of CCi’s TRACC Integrative Improvement System played a significant role in its transition to a world-class manufacturing organization.

 When Can-Pack S.A. began its journey with TRACC, the goals included:

 - 120% sales growth over an eight-year period

 - 100% market share increase over the same period